Pitch shifting

 Pitch shifting is a sound recording technique in which the original pitch of a sound is raised or lowered.
-Effects units that raise or lower pitch by a pre-designated musical interval (transposition) are called pitch shifters.
+Effects units that raise or lower pitch by a pre-designated musical interval (transposition) are known as pitch shifters.

 Pitch and time shifting

 The simplest methods are used to increase pitch and reduce durations or, conversely, reduce pitch and increase duration.
 This can be done by replaying a sound waveform at a different speed than it was recorded.
 It could be accomplished on an early reel-to-reel tape recorder by changing the diameter of the capstan or using a different motor.
-As for vinyl records, placing a finger on the turntable to give friction will retard it, while giving it a "spin" can advance it.
+As for vinyl records, placing a finger on the turntable to give friction will slow it, while giving it a "spin" can advance it.
 As technologies improved, motor speed and pitch control could be achieved electronically by servo drive system circuits.

 Pitch shifter and harmonizer

 A pitch shifter is a sound effects unit that raises or lowers the pitch of an audio signal by a preset interval.
 For example, a pitch shifter set to increase the pitch by a fourth will raise each note three diatonic intervals above the notes actually played.
 Simple pitch shifters raise or lower the pitch by one or two octaves, while more sophisticated devices offer a range of interval alterations.
 Pitch shifters are included in most audio processors today.

 A harmonizer is a type of pitch shifter that combines the pitch-shifted signal with the original to create a two or more note harmony.
 The Eventide H910 Harmonizer, released in 1975, was one of the first commercially available pitch-shifters and digital multi-effects units.
 On November 10, 1976, Eventide filed a trademark registration for "Harmonizer" and continues to maintain its rights to the Harmonizer trademark today.

 In digital recording, pitch shifting is accomplished through digital signal processing.
 Older digital processors could often shift pitch only in post-production, whereas many modern devices using computer processing technology can change pitch values virtually in real time.

 Pitch correction is a form of pitch shifting and is found in software such as Auto-Tune and Melodyne to correct intonation inaccuracies in a recording or performance.
 Pitch shifting may raise or lower all sounds in a recording by the same amount, whereas in practice, pitch correction may make different changes from note to note.